wp-plugins/wp-user-avatar/readme.txt

 * Disable [Gravatar](http://gravatar.com/) avatars and use only local avatars.
 * Use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.
 * Allow Contributors and Subscribers to upload their own avatars.
-* Limit upload file size for Contributors and Subscribers.
+* Limit upload file size and image dimensions for Contributors and Subscribers.

 == Installation ==